PDillis/coiltraine/docs/network.md

 #### Optimizer

 For the optimizer we have [adam](https://arxiv.org/abs/1412.6980) hardcoded.
-You can configure the start learning rate and also a interval where the base learning rate is reduced.
+You can configure the start learning rate and also an interval where the base learning rate is reduced.